 - BGP Connector Name A short name or description for the BGP Connector - Device Group Optional description used within Console to group up components (e.g. by location or role).
 It can be used to restrict the access of Guest accounts - ExaBGP Server Which server runs ExaBGP.
 Install the WANbgp and WANsupervisor packages on the selected server.
-The configuration of servers is described on page 38
+The configuration of servers is described on page 38 - Connector Role Set the correct role, "Diversion" or "Mitigation" - ExaBGP Pipe The path to the socat pipe file used to control ExaBGP.
+Details on page 117.
+Mandatory - BGP Flowspec Enable if your network supports BGP Flowspec (RFC 5575) - Source/RTBH Enable if the BGP Connector must be used for S/RTBH.
+If this is the case, add an S/RTBH action to the Response executed by Filter

-- Connector Role Set the correct role, "Diversion" or "Mitigation" - ExaBGP Pipe The path to the socat pipe file used to control ExaBGP.
-Details on page 124.
-Mandatory - BGP FlowSpec Enable if your network supports BGP FlowSpec (RFC 5575) - Source/RTBH Enable if the BGP Connector must be used for S/RTBH.
-If this is the case, add an S/RTBH action to the Response executed by Filter - BGP Neighbor Optional parameter used to distinguish between BGP neighbors - Community BGP community or list of BGP communities to be appended to each announcement.
+- BGP Neighbor Optional parameter used to distinguish between BGP neighbors - Community BGP community or list of BGP communities to be appended to each announcement.
 Not mandatory - Extended Community BGP extended community or list of BGP extended communities to be appended to each announcement.
 Not mandatory - Redirect (IP/VRF) Optional parameter for diversion.
 Can be an IP, VRF or "self" - Local-preference An optional local-preference parameter - Flow Direction Switches the source IP with the destination IP in each announcement.
-Set to "Inverted" only when doing symmetric routing - Reject External IPs When this option is selected, only the announcements for IPs/subnets defined inside an IP Zone (excluding 0.0.0.0/0) are sent - Reject IPv4 under / Restricts sending prefixes that have the IPv4 CIDR mask less than the configured value.
+Set to "Inverted" only when doing symmetric routing - Route Distinguisher An optional rd value to be passed with each announcement - Reject External IPs When this option is selected, only the announcements for IPs/subnets defined inside an IP Zone (excluding 0.0.0.0/0) are sent - Max Flowspec Rules The number of Flowspec rules accepted by each router is limited, so you may have to enter the limit here to prevent overflowing the number of rules - Reject IPv4 under / Restricts sending prefixes that have the IPv4 CIDR mask less than the configured value.
 For example, a value of 32 rejects all prefixes that are not hosts and prevents manual or automatic announcements of subnets.
 To disable this feature enter the value 0 - Reject IPv6 under / Restricts sending prefixes that have the IPv6 CIDR mask less than the configured value.
 For example, a value of 128 rejects all prefixes that are not hosts and prevents manual or automatic announcements of subnets.
 To disable this feature enter the value 0 - Restrict IPv4 over / Set to the maximum IPv4 CIDR mask accepted by your cloud-based DDoS mitigation providers.
 For example, if your BGP peers accept only /24 prefixes, and you want to announce a whole C class for a single attacked IP, set to 24.
 To disable this feature enter the value 32 - Restrict IPv6 over / Set to the maximum IPv6 CIDR mask accepted by your cloud-based DDoS mitigation providers.
 To disable this feature enter the value 128 - Comments Comments about the BGP Connector can be saved here.
 These observations are not visible elsewhere

-Enable the BGP Connector by clicking the small button displayed next to its name in Configuration " Components.
+Start ExaBGP version 4.0 on the host, then enable the BGP Connector by clicking the small button displayed next to its name in Configuration " Components.